 I led by example.
 I ate this way in front of my children, made their baby food (which was always delicious and made a great soup for me), and O Baby Bar was born.
 O Baby Bar’s name came from seeing my babies sitting at the island counter (or Bar in my kitchen) in their little high chairs.
 They loved to watch me cook and share whatever I was eating with them.

 All of my friends wanted me to make for their babies whatever I made for mine and the idea was born.

-“O Baby Bar” The “O” was for Organic and the tag line, “grOw…nOurish…evOlve” which represents the “circle of life”.
+My first concept was “O Baby Bar” – The “O” was for Organic and the tag line, “grOw…nOurish…evOlve” which represents the “circle of life”.